Brainhack-Donostia/brainhack-donostia.github.io/_posts/2020-10-23-meetEsteban.md

 mathjax: true
 ---

 We are delighted to introduce another guest speaker, Dr Oscar Esteban.
-He will be giving a talk on Tuesday 10thNovember about niPreps, an open-source neuroimaging preprocessing framework.
+He will be giving a talk on Tuesday 10th November about niPreps, an open-source neuroimaging preprocessing framework.
 Together with Michael Joseph, he will also be part of the team behind the tutorial on how to contribute to an open-source project on Thursday 12th November.

 ![](https://brainhack-donostia.github.io/assets/img/posts/esteban.jpg)